Mucante/JournalProject/README.md

 # JournalProject
-A basic journal project for java to write and read your entries.
+A basic journal project for bash to write and read your entries.